systemd/mkosi/mkosi.md

-Note that the location of all these files may also be configured during invocation via command line switches, and as settings in `mkosi.default`, in case the default settings are not acceptable for a project.
+Note that the location of all these files may also be configured during invocation via command line switches, and as settings in `mkosi.conf`, in case the default settings are not acceptable for a project.

 # BUILD PHASES